Hilbert transform, spectral filters and option pricing: Background

-The L\'evy-Khincine triplet $(a,\sigma,\nu)$ uniquely defines the L\'evy process.
-The value of $a$ defines the linear drift of the process, $\sigma$ is the volatility of the diffusion part of the process, and the jump part of the process is specified so that $\nu(\eta)$ is the intensity of a Poisson process with jump size $\eta$.
+The L\'evy-Khinchine triplet $(\mu,\sigma,\nu_L)$ uniquely defines the L\'evy process.
+The value of $\mu$ defines the linear drift of the process, $\sigma$ is the volatility of the diffusion part of the process, and $\nu_\mathrm{L}(\eta)$ is the L\'evy measure, related to the jump part of the process.
 Under the risk-neutral measure the parameters of the triplet are linked by the equation